jim0sturges/pdsnd_github/README.md

 New York City and Washington.
 In this project we will improved documentation and refactor some of that code to demonstrate version control using git and collaboration capabilities using github.

+##### Personal observations
+I thought Udacity's intro to git was very helpful.
+I have been working with python for a while but never found time to learn about git and using git hub.

 ### Files used
 ##### Code File:
 - bikeshare.py